The Christmas tree quadrille

-This cover illustration from the quadrille Around the Christmas Tree (estimated 1876) shows what a Christmas tree might have looked like in the late Victorian period.View images from this item (7)
+This cover illustration from The Christmas tree quadrille shows what a Christmas tree might have looked like in the late Victorian period.View images from this item (6)

 First edition of A Christmas Carol